mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook.md

 > "I am an old man and have known a great many troubles, but most of them never happened." - Mark Twain
 >

-   I soon realize that the worst-case scenario is not as bad as I thought it'd be.
-Or that the my fears were just irrational.
-Or that the probability of anything happening is extremely low.
-Or that I can handle/mitigate it if anything does happen.
-Or that I can recover from it if it does happen.
-Or that I can prevent it from happening in the first place.
+When dealing with fears, I take solace in these two facts:

+1. Most fears are imaginary.

+Once I take some action, something magical happens: I realize that my fears were mostly imaginary:

+* that the worst-case scenario isn't as bad as I thought it'd be. or
+* that my fears were just irrational. or
+* that the probability of anything bad happening is extremely low. or
+* that I can handle/mitigate it if anything does happen. or
+* that I can recover from it if it does happen. or
+* that I can prevent it from happening in the first place.

-   I take solace in the fact that almost everything seems scary the first time around (e.g. driving, swimming, public speaking, asking someone out).
-Once I take action, I soon realize that my fears aren't as bad as I thought they'd be.
+I also take solace in the fact that almost EVERYTHING seems scary the first time around (e.g. driving, swimming, public speaking, asking someone out, hiring someone, purchasing a home).
+Once I take some action, I soon realize that my fears aren't as bad as I thought they'd be.

-   The more I face my fears, the more it shrinks.
-The more I do it, the easier it gets.
-The more I do it, the more I realize that my fears were probably never real.
-The more I do it, the more I realize that I'm capable of doing things I never thought I could do.

-<@TODO: Some fears have playbooks: moving countries>
-<@TODO: Some fears don't have playbooks>
-<@TODO: My fear tends to be in these two categories: irrational, first-time/unfamiliarity>
+The more we face our fears, the more it shrinks.

 Crucially, conquering our fears lowers our barrier to taking risks/actions.
 More on that later.